geoopt/geoopt/docs/extended/poincare.rst

 Math
 ----
 The good thing about Poincare ball is that it forms a Gyrogroup.
-Minimal definition of a gyrogroup assumes a binary operation :math:`*` defined that satisfies a set of properties.
+Minimal definition of a Gyrogroup assumes a binary operation :math:`*` defined that satisfies a set of properties.

 Left identity